National Salvation Government

-The National Salvation Government (حكومة الإنقاذ الوطني) was a government body formed by politicians from the General National Congress's blocs that lost the June 2014 elections in Libya.
+The National Salvation Government (حكومة الإنقاذ الوطني) was a rival government formed by politicians from the General National Congress's blocs that lost the June 2014 elections in Libya.
 The NSG was led by Khalifa al-Ghawil.
 The term Libya Dawn Coalition was used to refer to the armed groups and the wider political movement supporting the NSG.
 The NSG was one of the major sides in the Second Libyan Civil War from its formation August 2014 until its dissolution in April 2016.

 History

 Formation

 A faction of the General National Congress (GNC) claimed to be the legitimate parliament of Libya, but did not represent a majority of the membership of that congress, refused to hand over power to the HoR.
 The majority of the GNC members belonged to groups now participating in a separate Libyan parliament, the House of Representatives.

 The NSG was backed by the Muslim Brotherhood's Libyan party, the Justice and Construction Party, and the "Loyalty to Martyrs Bloc" which consists of other smaller groups allied to the Muslim Brotherhood.

 After their landslide defeat in the 2014 elections dominated by low turnout, Islamist parties acting under the leadership of Nouri Abusahmain used two armed groups, the Libya Revolutionaries Operations Room and Libya Shield Force, to take control of the capital Tripoli.
 In late August, Islamist militias allegedly abducted rivals (whose whereabouts are unknown) and attacked 280 homes.
 The NSG has rejected affiliation with any of these activities and it is unknown who the exact perpetrators were, with both sides blaming each other.

 The leader of the GNC, Nouri Abusahmain, had appointed Omar al-Hassi then Khalifa al-Ghawil as prime ministers.